goopey7/goop/README.md

 * On the bottom is the scene browser.
 You can load a scene there, or create a new one.![Editor](https://lh3.googleusercontent.com/pw/ABLVV87LDiXllQYY0zBZdMfwMJ_I8MRpq5EqdY5jGk07cuIye-bnjn6fkvjX7-S-mYm3k0sR0FmQYGNVhoAoQ_N-dow4kTm7BLhweUccr95eya-AaJHMlWBxvisoUnbwqL0ka7tHKlDlXWkP0pey0dLXZwy--Q=w2025-h1350-s-no-gm?authuser=0)

 ### Your First Component
 Ideally all of your gamedev coding activity will be spent within the `components/` directory.
-To create a component execute `createComponent.sh` and pass it a name.
+To create a component, go to the inspector view in the editor and click Create Custom Component.
+Give it a name such as `HelloWorld` and click Create.

-ie. `./createComponent.sh HelloWorld` I'm afraid you're gonna need to hop into a commandline for this one Windows users.

 Following this example, a `HelloWorld.h` and `HelloWorld.cpp` file will appear in the `components/` directory.

 Open up `HelloWorld.cpp` in your favorite editor.
 The template given should be self-explanatory.

+You will need to close the editor and run CMake again to pickup the new files.

 `init()` occurs when the game starts
 `update(float dt)` occurs every frame